-Gunmen kill 24, including 12 Revolutionary Guards, in attack on Iran military parade: ISNA
+Gunmen kill 24, including 12 Revolutionary Guards, in attack on Iran military parade

 The bloodshed struck a blow to security in OPEC oil producer Iran, which has been relatively stable compared with neighbouring Arab countries that have grappled with upheaval since the 2011 uprisings across the Middle East.

-There was no immediate claim of responsibility for the attack in the city of Ahvaz.

 State television blamed “takfiri elements”, a reference to Sunni Muslim militants, for the attack.
-Ahvaz is in the centre of Khuzestan province, where there have been sporadic protests by the Arab minority in predominantly Shi’ite Iran.
+Ahvaz is in the centre of Khuzestan province, where there have been sporadic protests by minority Arabs in predominantly Shi’ite Iran.

-Foreign Minister Mohammed Javad Zarif said the assault was the handiwork of “regional terror sponsors”, language that usually refers to Iran’s enemies Saudi Arabia and Israel, and “their U.S. masters”.
-He vowed Tehran would respond decisively.

-The semi-official news agency ISNA said an unnamed spokesman for the Revolutionary Guards blamed Arab nationalists backed by Saudi Arabia for the attack.
+An Iranian military spokesman said the gunmen were trained by two Gulf Arab states and had ties to the United States and Israel.

+“These terrorists... were trained and organised by two ...
+Gulf countries,” Brigadier General Abolfazl Shekarchi told the official news agency IRNA.

 The Revolutionary Guards are the most powerful and heavily armed military force in the Islamic Republic and also have a vast stake worth billions of dollars in the economy.